Will-ALVIDI/cppStartingKit/README.md

 To make it functional you have to :

-* Download the appropriate version of Python depending of your Sublime Text version.
+* [Download](https://www.python.org/downloads/) the appropriate version of Python depending of your Sublime Text version.

 You can have multiple versions of Python installed.

 * Add Python to your system path.

-Follow [this guide](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path) for MinGW-w64 and adapt it to Python.
+Read entirely this section to [add folders to your system path](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path) which covers how to add MinGW-w64 to your system path then and adapt it for your Python installation.

 The path you will have to add at the end of the process is the main directory of your Python installation, where the `python.exe` file is stored.

-* Relog or restart your computer to apply the changes.
+* Then log off or restart your computer to apply the changes.

 # Use the C++ Starting Kit build system